Skip to main content

 6 Apr – 5 Apr 20277 May 2027

-You can pick calendar quarters instead, where the periods start on the 1st, but only before your first submission.
-No switching partway through the year.
-And a word on the “soft landing” everyone keeps mentioning.
-Yes, HMRC won’t hand out penalty points for late quarterly updates in 2026/27.
-But the final declaration for that year, due 31 January 2028, carries the normal late-filing penalties.
-And you can’t file that declaration until all four updates exist.
-So skipping quarters was never really on the table.
+You can pick calendar quarters instead, where the periods start on the 1st, but only before your first submission; you cannot switch partway through the year.
+HMRC will not issue late-submission points for quarterly updates in 2026/27.
+The tax return for that year is still due by 31 January 2028 and remains subject to the normal late-filing rules.
+All four quarterly updates must also be sent before the return.

 One more thing that trips up people with a place abroad.
 UK property and overseas property count as two separate income sources under MTD, each with its own quarterly update stream.
 So a former holiday let in, say, Spain now sits in her overseas property business.
 Two streams, two sets of submissions, one shared deadline.

-Start with the legacy stuff.
+The legacy pieces come first.
 That capital allowances pool she’s still drawing down, and the old FHL losses now offsetting her wider property business, need a sensible home in whatever she picks.
 Then there’s per-property tracking, which matters more than it sounds.
-Holiday lets earn in bursts, high summer then dead winter, so lumping the cottage’s income in with the Leeds flat’s steady rent hides which one’s actually paying its way.
-If the 50:50 rule or the quarterly easement applies to her, the software also has to report her share, not the whole property, and plenty of the cheaper tools just can’t.
-And if she picks up freelance work on top, it needs to file property and self-employment as two separate quarterly streams, which is the requirement that quietly knocks out half the market.
+Holiday lets earn in bursts, high summer then dead winter, so lumping the cottage’s income in with the Leeds flat’s steady rent hides which one is paying its way.
+If the 50:50 rule or the quarterly simplification applies to her, the software also has to report her share, not the whole property, so she should confirm that workflow before choosing a product.
+If she has freelance work on top, it needs to file property and self-employment as separate quarterly streams, which narrows the suitable products again.

 Which of those routes is right for you comes down to how many properties you’ve got, who owns what, and whether a trade sits alongside the lets.
 Which is exactly what the selector is for.